 If you’re a new mom or dad looking to homeschool your child, then boy do you have your work cut out for you.
 There’s so much to get done including, breaking the news to your child, planning your curriculum, setting budgets, defining your homeschool purpose, buying supplies, and much much more…

 I know.
 I know.
 It’s all very overwhelming.
 There’s so much to get done.
 So much to understand.
-And you feel like a one person army.
-Well, I’ll be the first to say it for you… Enough is enough.
+And you feel like a one-person army.
+Well, I’ll be the first to say it to you… Enough is enough.
 No more giant lists, confusing guides, impersonal directions.